 Need somewhere to keep your car during the winter?
-Consider renting a cheap car storage unit with SpareFoot.
+Consider renting a cheap car storage unit with SpareFoot’s car storage page.

 Having trouble viewing the image?
-Now worries, here is everything you need to know about preparing your car for winter:
+No worries, here is everything you need to know about preparing your car for winter:

 - Check your tires.
 Wet or icy roads are dangerous!
 Make sure you have adequate tread on your tires and check their pressure.
 If you live in an area that sees a high amount of snowfall, consider snow tires, which are made of resistant rubber and have deeper treads.